Blue Dragon: The Tiny Sea Slug That Can Sting Like a Jellyfish

 Defense Mechanism

-Because it consumes the Portuguese Man o’ War, the Blue Dragon becomes highly toxic to potential predators.
-When threatened, it can release the stored nematocysts, delivering a painful sting much stronger than its original prey.
-This adaptation makes the Blue Dragon one of the most effective examples of biological defense in the animal kingdom.
+Because it consumes venomous prey, the Blue Dragon becomes highly toxic to predators.
+When threatened, it can release the stored nematocysts, delivering a painful sting that may be even stronger than that of its prey.

 Reproduction and Life Cycle